 Xalatan drops is a prostaglandin analog.
 It works to lower pressure in the eye by increasing fluid drainage from the eye.

 Do NOT use Xalatan drops if:

 - you are allergic to any ingredient in Xalatan drops

-- you have inflammation in the eye (eg, iritis, uveitis)
+- you have a herpes infection of the eye